 The DEEP SLEEP MODE is a state where all nodes are deeply discharged and there is no available energy to be harvested.
-As soon as the required cold-start voltage of 380 mV and a sparse amount of power of just 100 μW becomes available on SRC , the WAKE UP MODE is activated.
-Vboost and Vbuck rises up to a voltage of 2.2 V. Vboost then rises alone up to Vovch.
+As soon as the required cold-start voltage of 380 mV and a sparse amount of power of just $3\,\mu\text{W}$ becomes available on SRC , the WAKE UP MODE is activated.
+For RF source, the input power at the antenna is defined by the matching network and rectifier associater.
+See the Table 6 for e-peas results.Vboost and Vbuck rises up to a voltage of 2.2 V. Vboost then rises alone up to Vovch.

 At that stage, both LDOs are internally deactivated.
-Therefore, STATUS[0] is equal to 0 as shown in Figure 8 and Figure 9.
+Therefore, ${\sf STATUS}[0]$ is equal to 0 as shown in Figure 9 and Figure 10.